SciFin-Team/SciFin/README.md

 ## Installation

 Installing SciFin on Linux or Mac is very easy, you can simply run `pip install SciFin` on the Terminal command line.
-You can also access the package on PyPI by clicking [--> Here <--](https://pypi.org/project/scifin/).
+You can also access the last version of the package on PyPI by clicking [--> Here <--](https://pypi.org/project/scifin/).

 If you encounter problems during installation or after and think you know how the problem can be improved, please share it with me.